gdsbook/book/notebooks/01_geospatial_computational_environment.md

 and for the operating system that was also packaged originally.
 This is the real
 advantage: build once, run everywhere.
 For the experienced reader, this might sound very much like their older syster: virtual machines.
 Although there are similarities between both technologies, containers are more lightweight and can be run much more swiftly than virtual machines.
+This box that is isolated interacts with the rest of the computer through several links that connect the two.
+In the case of this book, since JupyterLab is a client-server application, the server runs inside the container and we connect to it through two main "doors": one, through the browser, we will access the main Lab interface; and two, we will "mount" a folder inside the container so we can use software inside the container to edit files that are stored outside in the host machine.

 "Containers are great but, how can I install and run one?", you might be asking yourself at this point.
 First, you will need to install Docker on your